c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 | ``BIND_DNS_RESOLVER``   | comma separated list of IP addresses | ``8.8.8.8,8.8.4.4`` |
 +-------------------------+--------------------------------------+---------------------+

-The devilbox is using its own DNS server internally (your host computer can also use it for Auto-DNS) in order to resolve custom project domains defined by ``TLD_SUFFIX``.
+The dreamdevbox is using its own DNS server internally (your host computer can also use it for Auto-DNS) in order to resolve custom project domains defined by ``TLD_SUFFIX``.
 To also be able to reach the internet from within the Container there must be some kind of upstream DNS server to ask for queries.